 In recent years, the State of California has identified the shortage of housing, particularly affordable housing, as a legislative priority.
-A housing shortage negatively impacts the CITY PLANNING COMMISSION October 13, 2022 PAGE 1 PR-2022-001391

-State's economic competitiveness, contributes to homelessness, and results in long commutes, increasing production of greenhouse gas emissions, air pollution, and poor public health.
+A housing shortage negatively impacts the State's economic competitiveness, contributes to homelessness, and results in long commutes, increasing production of greenhouse gas emissions, air pollution, and poor public health.

 A household is considered able to afford its housing if its total housing-related expenses do not exceed 30-35% of its gross income.
-Affordable housing frequently refers to housing that is priced so that it does not exceed this threshold for households who earn at or below 80% of the Area Median Income (AMI), which in Riverside is \$87,400 (2022) for a family of four.
+Affordable housing frequently refers to housing that is priced so that it does not exceed this threshold for households who earn at or below 80% of the Area Median Income (AMI), which in Riverside is \$94,400 (2023) for a family of four.

-In light of this situation, on May 18, 2021, the City Council authorized hiring a consultant to explore the feasibility of implementing an inclusionary housing policy in the City of Riverside.
+On May 18, 2021, the City Council authorized hiring a consultant to explore the feasibility of implementing an inclusionary housing policy in the City of Riverside.
 Inclusionary housing policies typically require a portion of newly constructed residential units to be set aside to be sold or rented to lower- or moderate-income households to increase the availability of affordable housing for all income levels.

-Over the past year, City staff and the consultant have studied the feasibility of implementing such a policy in Riverside, with input and direction from the City Council Housing & Homelessness Committee (HHC).
-On May 23, 2022, the HRC reviewed a draft policy and feasibility analysis (Exhibit 1) and directed staff to develop an ordinance to implement the policy for Planning Commission and City Council consideration.
+City staff and the consultant have studied the feasibility of implementing such a policy in Riverside, with input and direction from the City Council Housing & Homelessness Committee (HHC).
+On May 23, 2022, the HHC reviewed a draft policy and feasibility analysis and directed staff to develop an ordinance to implement the policy for Planning Commission and City Council consideration.

-On August 18, 2022, the Planning Commission held a public hearing on the Proposed Amendments (Exhibit 2) to Title 19 of the Riverside Municipal Code to implement an inclusionary housing program, update the Density Bonus Ordinance and consider cleanup items.
-Following discussion, the Planning Commission voted to bifurcate the item, continuing discussion of the proposed amendments related to inclusionary housing to a Workshop (Exhibit 3).
+On October 13 and November 10, 2022, the Planning Commission held workshops and public hearings on proposed amendments Title 19 of the Riverside Municipal Code to implement the Program.
+Following discussion, the Planning Commission voted to continue the public hearing to the Planning Commission meeting at a future date.